-Objective 8.12 - To utilize land use efficiently and in a manner that provides social, economic, and ecological benefits across the city.

-- Policy 8.12.1 Community Amenity Contribution Require community amenity contributions in accordance with the City's Density Bonus / Amenity Contribution Policy. - Policy 8.12.2 Home-Based Businesses Enable home-based businesses in neighbourhoods throughout the City. - Policy 8.12.3 Child Care Encourage childcare uses in areas with higher concentrations of housing, including in multi-family and mixed-use areas. - Policy 8.12.4 Vacant and Under-Utilized Lands Encourage the redevelopment of vacant lands and parking lots, particularly those on retail streets. - Objective 8.13 To ensure development applications are reviewed and processed in a consistent manner. - Policy 8.13.1 Maximum Densities Apply maximum allowable FARs to all new development applications, but not to previously approved developments where the existing zoning allows density beyond the maximum FAR contemplated in this Plan, buildings under construction, or existing buildings.
-An amendment to this Plan is required to allow an FAR above the maximum contemplated in this Plan. - Policy 8.13.2 Blended Density Calculate allowable FAR for sites that straddle FAR boundaries in Figure 9 by taking a weighted average. - Policy 8.13.3 Land Dedications and Density Calculate allowable FAR prior to any land dedications that may be required with new developments. - Policy 8.13.4 Maximum Heights Use the height transition concept outlined in Figure 10 as a guideline when reviewing new development applications, and encourage moderate variations within the general transition.
-An amendment to this Plan is not required to allow heights above the maximum contemplated in this Plan. - Policy 8.13.5 Lot Consolidation Encourage lot consolidations where smaller sites do not allow for functional development at the allowable FARs. - Policy 8.13.6 Permitted Uses Require the uses in new developments to be consistent with the uses specifically permitted in the applicable land use designation.
-An amendment to this Plan is required to change the land use designation that is applicable to a given site as outlined in Schedule A.
+- Objective 8.12 To utilize land use efficiently and in a manner that provides social, economic, and ecological benefits across the city. - Policy 8.12.1 Community Amenity Contribution Require community amenity contributions in accordance with the City's Density Bonus / Amenity Contribution Policy. - Policy 8.12.2 Home-Based Businesses Enable home-based businesses in neighbourhoods throughout the City. - Policy 8.12.3 Child Care Encourage childcare uses in areas with higher concentrations of housing, including in multi-family and mixed-use areas. - Policy 8.12.4 Vacant and Under-Utilized Lands Encourage the redevelopment of vacant lands and parking lots, particularly those on retail streets. - Objective 8.13 To ensure development applications are reviewed and processed in a consistent manner. - Policy 8.13.1 Maximum Densities Apply maximum allowable FARs to all new development applications, but not to previously approved developments where the existing zoning allows density beyond the maximum FAR contemplated in this Plan, buildings under construction, or existing buildings.
+An amendment to this Plan is required to allow an FAR above the maximum contemplated in this Plan. - Policy 8.13.2 Blended Density Calculate allowable FAR for sites that straddle FAR boundaries in Figure 9 by taking a weighted average. - Policy 8.13.3 Land Dedications and Density Calculate allowable FAR prior to any land dedications that may be required with new developments. - Policy 8.13.4 Maximum Heights Apply maximum allowable heights to all new development applications, but not to previously approved developments where the existing zoning allows height beyond the maximum height contemplated in this Plan, buildings under construction, or existing buildings.
+An amendment to this Plan is required to allow height above the maximum contemplated in this Plan. - Policy 8.13.5 Lot Consolidation Encourage lot consolidations where smaller sites do not allow for functional development at the allowable FARs. - Policy 8.13.6 Permitted Uses Require the uses in new developments to be consistent with the uses specifically permitted in the applicable land use designation.
+An amendment to this Plan is required to change the land use designation that is applicable to a given site as outlined in Schedule A. - Policy 8.13.7 Existing and Previously Approved Developments To the extent that existing site-specific (Comprehensive Development) zoning on a property inhibits the ability of buildings to fully achieve Development Permit Area guidelines in Section 22, the guidelines shall not prevent the issuance or amendment of a Development Permit in that zone.